ADDITIONAL MENU

 Proper acknowledgement of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.

 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
-Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
+Individuals who have contributed to specific aspects of the research project should be acknowledged or listed as contributors.
 The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

 Plagiarism Screening

-Before going to review process, all manuscripts will be checked that they are free from plagiarism practice using "Turnitin" software.
-If there an indication of plagiarism, the manuscript will instantly be rejected.
+Before going to review process, all manuscripts will be checked to ensure they are free from plagiarism practice using Turnitin software.
+If there an indication of plagiarism, the manuscript will be instantly rejected.

 Fees